De Onde Eu Te Vejo

 De Onde Eu Te Vejo ("From Where I See You") is a 2016 Brazilian comedy film, directed by Luiz Villaça, starring Denise Fraga, Domingos Montagner, Manoela Aliperti, Juca de Oliveira and Laura Cardoso.
-The screenplay was written by Leonardo Moreira e Rafael Gomes.
-With a Bossa Nova Films and Warner Bros. production, it was released by the latter on April 7, 2016.
+The screenplay was written by Leonardo Moreira and Rafael Gomes.
+Produced by Bossa Nova Films and Warner Bros., it was released by the latter on April 7, 2016.

 Plot

 The film tells the story of a couple settling for divorce after 20 years of marriage and trying to adapt to a new reality when the ex-husband starts dwelling across the street from the old family home.